La1ngsta/PSR-Magic-Button/README.md

 # Why was this developed
 This application was designed specifically to run in security hardened organisations which control software on enterprise assets through a Standard Operating Environment (SOE).
-The application is able to work on devices which run Application Control Agents, As it utilises processes already approved through the MSEdge Browser to render and generate the report.
+The application is able to work on devices which run Application Control Agents.
+It does this by utilising processes already approved through the MSEdge Browser to render and generate the report.
-The application only makes uses of default applications which come standard in windows 10 and 11.
+The application only utilised default applications which come standard in windows 10 and 11.

 # Requirements
 - Permission to run .bat files on your local computer